 Extremely preterm infants (EPT) are at high risk of brain injury and subsequent neurodevelopmental impairments (Serenius et al. 2016, Pierat et al 2017).
 Early prediction of long-term outcome remains a challenging task, despite the increased use of neonatal neuroimaging (Janvier et al. 2012; van’t Hooft et al. 2015).

-Serial cranial ultrasound (cUS) scans in the first weeks of life are the gold standard for bedside detection of the most important prematurity related brain lesions such as germinal matrix – intraventricular haemorrhages (GMH-IVH), periventricular haemorrhagic infarctions (PHI), posthaemorrhagic ventricular dilatation (PHVD) and cystic white matter injury (WMI).
-If high-resolution cUS is repeated frequently from the first week of life until term equivalent age (TEA) it is a very sensitive tool to predict cerebral palsy (CP) with specificity reaching 95% and sensitivity 76% (de Vries et al. 2004).
-Recently, the value of term/ near- term cUS for prediction of outcome has been highlighted in two large studies (Hintz et al. 2015, Edwards et al. 2017)).
-In both these studies the definition of an abnormal late cUS was limited to the presence of cystic WMI, porencephalic cysts or ventriculomegaly whereas more subtle abnormalities like thinning of corpus callosum and delay in cortical folding that are evaluated in the most commonly used magnetic resonance imaging (MRI) scoring systems were not taken into account.
+Serial cranial ultrasound (cUS) scans in the first weeks of life are the gold standard for bedside detection of the most important prematurity related brain lesions such as germinal matrix – intraventricular haemorrhages (GMH-IVH), periventricular haemorrhagic infarctions (PHI), posthaemorrhagic ventricular dilatation (PHVD), and cystic white matter injury (WMI).
+When high-resolution cUS is repeated frequently from the first week of life until term equivalent age (TEA) it is a very sensitive tool to predict cerebral palsy (CP) with specificity reaching 95% and sensitivity 76% (de Vries et al. 2004).
+Recently, the value of term/ near- term cUS for prediction of outcome has been highlighted in two large studies (Hintz et al. 2015, Edwards et al. 2017).
+In both these studies the definition of an abnormal late cUS was limited to the presence of cystic WMI, porencephalic cysts, or ventriculomegaly whereas more subtle abnormalities like thinning of corpus callosum and delay in cortical folding that are evaluated in the most commonly used magnetic resonance imaging (MRI) scoring systems were not taken into account.
 Making fair comparisons between imaging modalities is difficult, because a corresponding validated quantitative scoring system for TEA cUS is lacking.

-In the present study, we have elaborated our previous work where we reported good agreement between a tentative cUS scoring and an established MRI scoring in extremely preterm infants (Horsch et al. 2010).
-We now present a novel quantitative scoring system for cUS at TEA that accounts for all relevant prematurity related forms of brain injury and studied its value for prediction of outcome in a population-based cohort of extremely preterm infants, in particular, with regards to CP and severe cognitive, language and motor developmental delay, and compared it to cranial MRI performed on the same day.
+In the present study, we have elaborated on our previous work in which we reported good agreement between tentative cUS scoring and an established MRI scoring system in extremely preterm infants (Horsch et al. 2010).
+We now present a novel quantitative scoring system for cUS at TEA that accounts for all relevant prematurity related forms of brain injury.
+Westudied its value for prediction of outcome in a population-based cohort of extremely preterm infants, in particular, with regards to CP and severe cognitive, language and motor developmental delay, and compared it to cranial MRI performed on the same day.

 MATERIALS AND METHODS